Skip to navigation Skip to content

 • authorised legal representative appointed to act on the injured person’s behalf (such as by a Court Order, as a Power of Attorney or Executor), or

-• authorised third party (including a solicitor or an individual who is being authorised to act on behalf of the injured person, claimant or legal representative)
+• authorised third party (including a solicitor or an individual who is authorised to act on behalf of the injured person, claimant or legal representative)

 Services Australia will issue an 'Extension of period to give a statement request granted/refused' (Z2804) letter when a decision has been made or when a decision is internally reviewed.